TL;DR: Is Granola AI Worth It in 2026?

 Most of Granola’s note templates are for business meetings, which is why I stuck with Auto.
 However, it’s nice to have so many options.

-This little detail makes it so much easier to get started with your transcription.
+This little detail makes it much easier to get started with your transcription.
 You don’t need to faff about trying to open Granola whilst doing two hundred other things.
 You just join the meeting and open Granola simultaneously.
 It’s a subtle feature, but it’s enormously helpful.

 There are some things that could be easier though.
 For instance, on the transcript, there’s no scroll bar for you to quickly jump to the beginning of the meeting.
 Instead, you have to scroll all the way up.
 This is a little detail that can go a long way.
 Nobody wants to be scrolling through an hour’s worth of conversation to get to the top, especially not on a regular basis.

 I also tested Granola during a Russian language lesson on Preply.
 It worked fine, transcribed live, and gave a good summary afterwards.
-However, I was focused on the lesson at the time, not the transcript.
+I was focused on the lesson at the time, though, not the transcript.
 Only when looking back did I realize how broken the transcript actually was.
 The notes seem to make sense of it as a cohesive whole, but some of it was just gibberish.

 Granola's attempt at transcribing a Russian language lesson.